gvsantos/Numerical_Methods/FalsePosition/README.md

 * ea - the approximate percent relative error
 * iter - the number of iterations performed in order to arrive at root guess

+This algorithm includes error checks for: if there are an appropriate number of input values and if the upper and lower guesses at the root bracket a root.

 As pointed out by my professor, this algorithm has two errors of not stopping at the es value or at the maxiter value.